JieChungChang/WoWSong/README.md

 ## Original Idea - Realtime Mutil-User Radio Station
 All posts can be built to a playlist, users can not only listen to playlist alone but open radio station and listen to a playlist with others.
 In the radio station, song broadcast to every client's browser synchronously by using the **Socket.IO** library.

+Demo - Open and Join a radio station
+Left screen is radio master to open a new radio station Right screen is a radio client join a exist radio station
 ![Radio1](https://user-images.githubusercontent.com/29995663/58114212-dc1e7e00-7c29-11e9-8c41-9849d50d0d72.gif)

+Demo - Radio master (left screen) broadcast content to client(right screen) synchronously
 ![Radio2](https://user-images.githubusercontent.com/29995663/58114253-fc4e3d00-7c29-11e9-8755-f8a5670e5054.gif)